icopy-site/awesome-cn/docs/awesome/awesome-newsletters.md

 - [Monitoring Weekly](https://monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 - [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.
 - [StatusCode Weekly](https://weekly.statuscode.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.
-- [Upcoming Kubernetes Events Newsletter](https://kube.events/newsletter).
-A weekly newsletter on curated meetups, conferences, training and webinars on Kubernetes.
-- [Learn Kubernetes weekly](https://learnk8s.io/learn-kubernetes-weekly).
+- [Learn Kubernetes weekly](https://learnkube.com/learn-kubernetes-weekly).
 Curated articles, tutorials, projects and events with a focus on Kubernetes.
 - [DevOps Bulletin](https://devopsbulletin.com).
 The latest DevOps trends in your inbox every week.
 From AWS, Terraform, and Kubernetes to CI/CD pipelines and cloud-native architecture, we've got you covered!

 ### Cloud Development